Osun Tertiary Institutions Embark On Industrial Action over 27 Months Salary

 According to them, they have been patient enough to be owned 27 Months salary by the State Governor.

 “Our leaders are in support of this and we will not receive part payment.
 We will receive our full salary before we can go back to work.
-Enough is Enough,” said one of the lecturers who want o be anonymous.
+Enough is Enough,” said one of the lecturers who want to be anonymous.

 Do you have something awesome to share with the world?
 Click here to share